 Digital video ad spending will total $12.27 billion by 2018, according to eMarketer estimates, with the industry growing at 41% this year alone.
 No wonder Yahoo! wants in.

-has elbowed its way in with its own original content (though its programming success is a blip compared to Netflix's).
+The problem is this elevator, though still on the ground floor of its growth potential, has already reached maximum capacity.
+Netflix (NFLX) dominates the online streaming space with Hulu nipping at its heels.
+Amazon (AMZN) has elbowed its way in with its own original content (though its programming success is a blip compared to Netflix's).

 To compete, Yahoo!'s strategy is to adopt broadcasters' game plan -- to focus on the spectacle of the live event, appealing to the cord-cutters' mentality but also eliciting the must-watch-now, can't-miss anticipation broadcast television once represented.